President Cyril Ramaphosa Addresses Child Food Poisoning Deaths Amid Crackdown on Spaza Shops

 Thousands of cases, mainly affecting primary and high school pupils, have been reported across the country, with numerous deaths.

-Ramaphosa defends spaza shop deaths
+Ramaphosa responds to spaza shop deaths

 During his address, Ramaphosa said the government had recorded 890 reported incidents nationally between September and November.